ixdat/ixdat/docs/source/measurement.rst

 The **measurement** (``meas``) is the central object in the pluggable structure of ixdat, and the main interface for user interaction.
-A measurement is an object of the generalized class main interface for user interaction.
 A measurement is an object of the generalized class ``Measurement``, defined in the ``measurements`` module, or an inheriting
 ***TechniqueMeasurement*** class defined in a module of the ``techniques`` folder (see :ref:`techniques`).